About the Grant

 Since 2005, the Wyeth Foundation for American Art has supported the publication of books on American art through the Wyeth Foundation for American Art Publication Grant, administered by CAA.

 For this grant program, “American art” is defined as art created in the United States, Canada, and Mexico through 1970.
 Eligible for the grant are book-length scholarly manuscripts in the history of American art, visual studies, and related subjects that have been accepted by a publisher on their merits but cannot be published in the most desirable form without a subsidy.
 The deadline for the receipt of applications is September 15 of each year.

-In fall 2012, CAA awarded publication grants to support seven book-length scholarly manuscripts.
+In fall 2013, CAA awarded publication grants to support five book-length scholarly manuscripts.
 The grantees are: